awsdocs/aws-security-hub-user-guide/doc_source/securityhub-settingup.md

 Security Hub does not manage AWS Config for you\.
 If you already have AWS Config enabled, you can continue configuring its settings through the AWS Config console or APIs\.

-If you do not have AWS Config enabled, you can enable it manually or you can use the AWS CloudFormation "Enable AWS Config" template in AWS CloudFormation StackSets Sample Templates\.
+If you do not have AWS Config enabled, you can enable it manually\.
+You can also use the AWS CloudFormation "Enable AWS Config" template in AWS CloudFormation StackSets Sample Templates\.
 If you use the Security Hub [multi\-account, multi\-region enablement script](https://github.com/awslabs/aws-securityhub-multiaccount-scripts), it also enables AWS Config for you\.

 **Important**
 When you turn on the AWS Config recorder, choose to record all resources supported in a given Region, including global resources\.